-Outcomes assessment is a process that takes place at the course, program, and institutional (GEO) levels.
+Outcomes assessment is a process that takes place at the course, program, service, and institutional levels.
 Assessments at each of these levels should be in alignment, supporting one another and working to further the development of our students.

 Results from the assessment of courses are best achieved when the process has had multiple contiguous iterations each informing the next.
 As such, departments are encouraged to assess each course at least once every four years and preferably in alignment with the four-year curricular review cycle.
 Additionally, those courses impacting the most students may warrant more frequent assessment, including: